Bigerbes

 is a split square where $ P X$ and $ P E$ are the respective (based) path spaces, the vertical arrows are projections and the horizontal arrows are the end-point maps.
 In the resulting bisimplicial space $W^{[2,1]}=\Omega E$ is the based loop space of $E$ which is a principal bundle with structure group the based loop group $\Omega G$ of $G$.
 The central extensions

-are classified by $H^3(G;\bbZ) = H^3_G(G; \bbZ) =\bbZ$, and the associated line bundle for such a central extension pulls back to $W^{[2,2]}=\Omega E^{[2]}$ to a line bundle $Q$ determining a bigerbe.
+are classified by $H^3(G;\bbZ) = H^3_G(G; \bbZ) =\bbZ$, and the associated line bundle for such a central extension pulls back over $W^{[2,2]}=\Omega E^{[2]}$ to a line bundle $Q$ determining a bigerbe.
 Here the triviality of $d_1Q$ is the multiplicativity of the central extension, as for a lifting gerbe, whereas the (consistent) triviality of $d_2Q$ corresponds to the so-called `fusion' property of the central extension with respect to certain configurations of loops \cite{Stolz-Teichner2005,MR3493404,KM-equivalence}, and which is equivalent to the gerbe property with respect to the path fibration $P E^{[2]} \to E^{[2]}$.
 Incorporation of an additional `figure-of-eight' condition as in \cite{KM-equivalence,MR3391882} --- a condition related to the simplicial space of products of $X$ discussed in \S\ref{S:prod_simp} --- promotes this to a bigerbe involving free loops and paths, representing the obstruction of the lift of $LE \to LX$ to a `loop-fusion' $\wh{LG}$-bundle which is discussed further below.